anbox-cloud/discourse-docs/tut/stream-client.md

     demo-auth:
       basicAuth:
         users:
-        # demo is the user name and
+        # Replace 'demo' with the user name and
-        # foobar is the password for HTTP basic authentication
+        # 'foobar' with the password generated for HTTP basic
+        # authentication earlier with the 'htpasswd' tool
         - "demo:foobar"
   services:
     stream-ui-demo: